 Some people may pursue passion fire so that they can create art, write, start their own farm, or even create a woodworking business.
 Others may pursue it so they can be zookeepers, caretakers, or park rangers (don’t even get me started on how sad it is that these professions don’t pay enough for people to live comfortably).
 Passion fire is all about being financially solvent enough to find your own path, even if it’s not the traditional one.

 Passion Fire vs Barista Fire

 Do you think my shiny new type of fire has a few similarities with Barista fire?
-Both include working to produce an income so I guess you wouldn’t be truly financial independent in either scenario.
+Both include working to produce an income so I guess you wouldn’t be truly financially independent in either scenario.
 But there is one key difference.
 Barista fire gets its name from being a barista at a coffee shop.
-It’s an idealized version of that low stress part time job that puts some spending money in your pocket (I really don’t know why they call it barista fire…being a barista does not sound like a low stress job to me!).
+It’s an idealized version of that low-stress part-time job that puts some spending money in your pocket (I really don’t know why they call it barista fire…being a barista does not sound like a low-stress job to me!).